-Caution: Fans will continue to rotate for a brief time after removing them from the chassis.
+CAUTION: Fans will continue to rotate for a brief time after removing them from the storage chassis.
 To avoid injury, keep fingers clear of the rotating fan blades.

-3. Slide the new fan into the vacant bay.
-Confirm that the fan is fully seated in the bay and functioning.
+4. Place the new fan into the vacant fan bay and push it in until it clicks into the locked position.
+5. Confirm that the fan is fully seated in the fan bay and functioning properly.